-Pulling a Roundhouse Cutback is not hard, but completing a charming, powerful Roundhouse Cutback requires training.
-As an high-performance trick, it is also used to get back on the wave face, at full throttle.
+Pulling a roundhouse cutback isn't hard, but doing it with charm and power requires training.
+As a high-performance trick, it's also used to get back on the wave face at full-throttle.

-Although it's always better to train a Roundhouse Cutback in a point break, with a perfect-peeling wall, you may also go for it in wally beach breaks.
+Although it's always better to train for a roundhouse cutback in a point break, with a perfect peeling wall, you may also go for it in wally beach breaks.
 In both cases, build up as much speed as possible while keeping relatively close to the pocket.

-After driving your surfboard fast down the line, get a good, wide bottom-turn that will point you to the lip.
-As you shift onto your heel side, aim your leading shoulder to the beach.
-The surfboard will immediately work like an anticlockwise watch (in case you're a natural footer riding frontside).
+After driving your surfboard fast down the line, get a good, wide bottom turn that will point you to the lip.
+As you shift onto your heel side, aim your leading shoulder toward the beach.
+The surfboard will immediately start to move like a watch running anti-clockwise (if you're a natural footer riding frontside).

-You'll feel the board carving the salted water as your front foot gets all the weight.
-On some tighter Roundhouse Cutbacks, you may be forced to touch the white water.
+You'll feel the board carving the salted water as your front foot takes all the weight.
+On some tighter roundhouse cutbacks, you may be forced to touch the white water.
 If that's the case, bend your knees to absorb impact and turn as soon as possible.
 It's time to get back on the wave face.

-The Roundhouse Cutback is a shifting game between your heels, shoulder, arms, legs and toes.
-It can be also seen as a connecting maneuver between a classic surfing cutback and faster wave section.
+The roundhouse cutback is a shifting game between your heels, shoulders, arms, legs and toes.
+It can be also seen as a connecting maneuver between a classic surfing cutback and a faster wave section.

-A perfect Roundhouse Cutback is a figure-8, long surf line, in which your ultimate goal is to return to the curl at full speed.
+A perfect roundhouse cutback takes the shape of a figure-8, with a long surf line; in which your ultimate goal is to return to the curl at full speed.